-Our partner in Cameroon, EISERVI, supports a network of council and community libraries which help a wide range of people access vocational information.
+Our partner in Cameroon, Education Information Services International (EISERVI), supports a network of council and community libraries which help a wide range of people access vocational information.

-Even the mayor of Widikum in North West Region has benefited from reading Essential Managers series published by Dorling Kindersley.
+Even the Mayor of Widikum in the North West Region has benefited from reading Essential Managers series published by Dorling Kindersley.
 Abey Jerry had this to say:

 “I am very impressed with this collection, I borrow it from time to time to update myself and consult on various aspects on management especially when I have difficult situations to manage.”